What To Do When Your Event Planning Clients Don’t Pay

 Whether you’re trying to resolve the issue on your own or through a lawyer, the situation is already tense and approaching clients that don’t pay with guns blazing won’t help matters.

 Figure out why your client won’t pay you (Do they have the money?
 Are they unhappy with your event services?) and do whatever it takes to resolve the situation.
 Approaching your clients with kindness and open communication is key when you’re dealing with clients who don’t pay.

 In the comments, let us know if you’ve been cheated out of money and what you do when event planning clients don’t pay?
 (Let’s keep our comments constructive)

 Remember: we love hearing from our community, but links to outside posts and videos are seen as SPAM and will be deleted. 🙂

-Thanks for being part of our fast growing community,
+Thanks for being part of our event planning community,